dark-glich/dark-glich/README.md

 ## I'm a Student, Learner, and want to be a Programmer !!

 - 🔭 I just completed python Django :
-- 🌱 I’m currently learning Vanila Javascript 🤣
+- 🌱 I’m currently learning React JS.
-- 👯 I’m looking to forward to learn React
+- 👯 I’m looking to forward to learn Tensorflow
-- 🥅 2021 Goals: Become Better at Frontend Development
+- 🥅 2021 Goals: To Become Better at Web Development
 - ⚡ Fun fact: I love to Read and Listen Music

 ## Languages and Tools I Use :